RDixonCodes/ArchiNet/README.md

-# Archify
+# ArchiNet

-Archify is a space to share architectural projects from an assortmant of disciplines.
+ArchiNet is a space to share architectural projects from an assortmant of disciplines.
 Each user can add to and browse a list of projects.
 Each one comes with a description, photo and name of architect/artist.

 # Technologies